Thiago099/jsx-dom-builder/README.md

 my_element
     // adds a class to a element
     .$class("my-class")
-    // if it is a variable the class will be replaced by the current value every time it runs .$class(my_var)
+    // if it is a variable the class will be replaced by the current value every time the element updates .$class(my_var)

     // appends the element to a parent that can be either a dom element or a jsx-dom-builder element